CaliFerr/detection/README.md

 Rate of anomalies will double after some time
 This map has jump scares and flashing discretion is advised Please do not take claim anything from this map as your own

+1.0.1 - #Day One
+- Fixed various bugs
+- Adjusted anomalies that were too hard to notice
+- Added Soccer mini-game
+- Added Guide